Gun Cleaning Accessories

 • Using the wrong brush materials – stainless steel brushes are too aggressive for shotgun barrels.
 Stick with phosphor bronze.

-• Cleaning from the muzzle end – this risks damaging the crown, which affects accuracy.
+• Cleaning from the muzzle end risks damaging the crown, affecting accuracy.
 Always clean from the breech when possible.

 • Over-oiling – excess oil attracts dirt and can seep into the stock wood, causing damage.
 A little goes a long way.